slightlyoutofphase/staticvec/README.md

 `StaticVec` also implements both `Deref` and `DerefMut` to `[T]`, meaning that all existing slice methods are accessible through instances of it and that references to it can be used in contexts where `[T]` is expected.

+As of version 7.5.0, this crate additionally provides a fixed-capacity `StaticString` struct, which is built around an instance of `StaticVec<u8, N>`.

 Contributions/suggestions/etc. very welcome!